Predicting the Unpredictable under Subjective Expected Utility: Discussion

 Sampling is naturally a domain in which frequencies and objective stochastic processes play an obvious role.
 Yet, as the discussion of de Finetti's Theorem by Kreps (1988, pp. 145) illustrates, it is also a domain of subjective beliefs.
 What does it mean to an analyst that she believes that partitions of sampling times are exchangeable?
 What does it mean that she beliefs a novelty occurs in the next period?
 Choices can reveal such beliefs even if we cannot anticipate particular novelties, their characteristics etc. And such beliefs may be entertained when the underlying probability process is unknown to the analyst and she is a subjective expected utility maximizer.

 De Finetti famously questioned the doxiastic existence of objective probabilities.
 The central result in the theory of exchangeable random partitions is Kingman's characterization as a mixture of paint-ball processes.
 That is, beliefs over infinite exchangeable random partitions can be captured by a mixture of distributions that have atomistic parts, corresponding to objects that occur frequently, and a continuous part, corresponding to objects that occur only once.
 This is a version of de Finetti's Theorem (see Aldous, 1985, for a proof essentially using de Finetti's Theorem).
 Like de Finetti's theorem, Kingman's Theorem can be viewed as infinite exchangeable random partitions giving rise to a subjective belief, the mixture over what is called paint-ball processes.
 In this paper, we are less interested in limit beliefs as the sampling periods go to infinity.
-More relevant to decision making, we consider beliefs at any finite sampling period although limit beliefs can be easily stated for the models we consider.
-See for instance, Pitman (1995) for the two-parameter model.
+More relevant to decision making, we consider beliefs at any finite sampling period although limit beliefs can be easily stated for the models we consider; see for instance, Pitman (1995) for the two-parameter model.
+Nevertheless, Kingman's Theorem emphasizes the a key assumption behind our approach: When we delabel objects in the world of random partitions, the decision maker when sampling novelties only faces uncertainty about the distribution but his beliefs are not shattered by the novelties he discovers because the beliefs in this model are not about the novelties and their characteristics or attributes themselves but just about the occurrence of novelty, something that he is able to form beliefs about even ex ante.

 There might be extensions that allow for a closer connection between objective innovation processes and subjective beliefs.
 Similar to De Castro and Al-Najjar (2014) for the case of exchangeable sequences, it should be possible to consider parametric representations of preferences in our setting.
 Or it might be possible to incorporate objective information into subjective expected utility analogous to the approach by Cerreia-Vioglio et al. (2013).
 We leave these considerations to future work.